DanielGlazman/Computer-Graphics-Project/README.md

-# Computer Graphics Course Project - Haifa University 2023
+# Computer Graphics Course Project - University Of Haifa 2023

 ### Project Description:
 The project was written by myself and Gal Alpert as part of computer graphics course of University of Haifa.